 Computer Science, iMedia and Enterprise

-Faculty Leader: Mr J Gallagher
+Faculty Leader: Mr D West

 The Computer Science curriculum has been designed to provide students with the fundamental principles of Computer Science.
 Students are taught how digital systems work and how to put this knowledge to use through programming.
 Building on this knowledge and understanding, students are equipped to use information technology to create programs, systems and a range of content.
 Computer Science also ensures that students become digitally literate at a level suitable for the future workplace and as active participants in a digital world.